-Whether your class is meeting during your allotted time or you are assigned work to complete independently, students should practice academic integrity by completing your own work; collaborate or consult other sources only when the teacher or the assignment calls for doing so.
-Whether you are discussing topics through video conferencing, using chat functions, or editing Google documents, we expect everyone to demonstrate respect for others in this community.
+Whether a class is meeting during its allotted time or independent work is assigned, students should practice academic integrity by completing their own work, and collaborate or consult other sources only when the teacher or the assignment calls for doing so.
+Whether discussing topics through video conferencing, using chat functions, or editing Google documents, we expect everyone to demonstrate respect for others in this community.

-During a synchronous (live) class, students should remember that you are on camera and live.
+During a synchronous (live) class, students should remember that they are on camera and live.
 Online etiquette is important for group learning to occur.
 Please abide by the following guidelines: